 Perhaps, it would be better if you interviewed me.
 So, let’s pretend you are interviewing me.

 You begin by saying:

 Hello!
 I’m Ron Rogers!

 (We shake hands, fist-bump, bow to each other, …:-)

-Tell me some things that you have been doing.
+Tell me some things that you have done or are doing.

-Well, I blog, but strictly speaking, my blog is really not a “web log.”
-I’m not keeping a log of anything other than what I am currently mulling over in my mind.
+Well, I blogged, but strictly speaking, my blog was really not a “web log.”
+I wasn’t keeping a log of anything other than what I was currently mulling over in my mind.

 Also, I’m retired.
 I don’t want to sound like, or be an impudent person, but I do, within reason, whatever I wish to do.
 For example, I strive for plenty of sleep, exercise, food, drink, entertainment, friendship, love and anything else I think is good and/or worthwhile.

 I fix things.
 Living in an old house and liking to work with my hands, has led me to fixing “this old house.”